mehak25/mehak25.github.io/index.md

 I am also interested in improving the fairness and explainability of AI systems to enhance their usability and adaptability.

 ###Education

--PhD, Computer Science, University of Delaware, USA, 2018-2023 -ME, Software Engineering, Thapar University, India, 2012-2014 -BE, Computer Engineering, Punjabi University, India, 2006-2010
+- PhD, Computer Science, University of Delaware, USA, 2018-2023
+- ME, Software Engineering, Thapar University, India, 2012-2014
+- BE, Computer Engineering, Punjabi University, India, 2006-2010